DanielSabo/tileshadow/README.md

 TileShadow
 ==========
-A proof of concept OpenGL+OpenGL painting application.
+A proof of concept OpenGL+OpenCL painting application.

 Requirements
 ===========